Summer Classes 2024

 Assignments:

 There are weekly homework assignments.
-The grading structure was a bit confusing.
-Basically only one question is graded for correctness and the other for completeness.
-Honestly I struggled on some of the assignments.
-In addition, each homework has leetcode problems you can practice.
+The grading structure was a bit unorthodox.
+Only one question is graded for correctness and the other for completeness.
+Honestly, I struggled on some of the assignments.
+In addition, each homework includes leetcode problems that correspond with the homework topic.

 Exams:

 There was three exams and a final that you could skip if you were happy with your grade.
 The first exam covers big-O notation and sorting algorithms, the second dynamic programming and the third greedy algorithms.
-There a sort answer questions and one algorithm design question that is half the exam.
-The algorithm design question can be very challenging if you do not see the pattern or key insight in time.
+There is a sort answer section and one algorithm design question that is worth half the exam grade.
+The algorithm design question could be very challenging; if you do not see the pattern or key insight in time you can not finish answer the entire question.
 I did poorly on the second exam because I missed the design question.
 For the third exam since I was starting my NASA internship in the final week I took a special make up.
-This was the most interesting exam because I had all weekend and could really consider some more challenging question.
-I actually preferred this style of exam.
+This was the most interesting exam because I was given the entire weekend and to complete more challenging set of question.

 Overall: